briannaworkman/briannaworkman/README.md

-### Hi there 👋
+### Hi there 👋 I'm Bri

-I'm Bri!
 I am a front end software engineer with a passion for building exceptional, high-quality websites and applications for the web 👩‍💻

+---

+### About Me:

 -   💻 I'm currently working at [Nerdery](https://www.nerdery.com/)
 -   🌳 I’m currently learning three.js